Who Is Spotify’s Most Streamed Artist of 2022? | Access

-Harry’s single, “As It Was”, was the most-streamed song of the year, while “Harry’s House” took home second place in terms of streaming.
-And of course, with the recent release of “Midnights”, Taylor Swift was amongst the top ranks in many categories – including being the number two most-streamed artist of the year and being the number one in the “Most Viral Artists Globally” category.
+Harry’s single, “As It Was”, was the most-streamed song of the year, while “Harry’s House” took home second-place in terms of streaming.
+And of course, hot off the release of “Midnights”, Taylor Swift was amongst the top ranks in many categories – including being the number two most-streamed artist of the year and being the number one in the “Most Viral Artists Globally” category.

 See all of the Global and U.S. top Spotify lists below!